bonitasoft/bonita-doc/md/admin-application-overview.md

     * _Monitoring_: same as in Bonita Portal.
     * _Processes_:
       * Process list: recreated with the UI Designer.
 It brings more clarity to the unresolved-resolved-enabled lifecycle of the processes.
-      * Process details:  same than the one in Bonita Portal.
+      * Process details: same than in Bonita Portal.
 For Community, monitoring information has been added to display what was previously in the third panel of the process list.
     * _Cases_:
       * Case list: same than in Bonita Portal.
       * Case details: recreated with the UI Designer.
 It brings more clarity in the information layout and the edition of process variables.